 To prepare for your procedure you mustn’t eat or drink during the four hours prior to your appointment; you can take your tablets (except blood thinning medication) as normal and bring a list of your medication, a dressing gown and sensible footwear to your appointment.

 There are very minimal side effects for patients who receive this treatment.
 Some pain, irritation or inflammation may be felt for a few weeks as the nerve endings die off.
 Additionally, transient weakness in your legs can occur for some patients but should only last for a few hours.
 Overall, this radiofrequency denervation is a safe and quick treatment.

 At Benenden Hospital, we offer a variety of additional back pain treatments for self-pay patients.
 From a slipped disc to sciatica, our expert spinal consultants have years of experience to diagnose, treat and care for you on your road to recovery.

 Put your health in our hands and we’ll help to ease your back pain.

 How can I access facet denervation as a self-pay patient?

 Today, many people self-pay for their treatment to help them get back on track to better health and wellbeing as quickly as possible.
 It removes the need to wait in an NHS queue for treatment.

-If you’re thinking of funding your own treatment, ask us for a quotation by completing our online form or by calling our Private Patient Team on 01580 363158.
-Our price promise will give you a guaranteed fixed cost, so there are no hidden surprises.
+If you’re thinking of funding your own treatment, ask us for a quotation by completing our online form or by contacting our Private Patient Team via Livechat or on 01580 363158.

 Published on 08 November 2021